slietar/comserde/readme.md

 ### Specifying an explicit encoding

-For every field in a class, an encoding can be explicitly selected by using the `typing.Annotated` type introduced in PEP 593.
+For every field in a class, an encoding can be explicitly selected by using the `typing.Annotated` type introduced by [PEP 593](https://peps.python.org/pep-0593/).
 The use of this type doesn't affect the behavior of type checkers while providing additional information to Comserde.

 ```py
 from comserde import SerializationEncoding, serializable